christiantuttle7/CS2-ctuttle/README.md

 Status: Done
 Self-Grade: 100/100
 Notes: Tested a bunch of times and works good.
 I used a lot of the node and list code from lab3 and edited it.

+Homework 4:
+Name: Word Counter
+Date: 12/7/2024
+Status: Pretty Much Done
+Self-Grade:
+Notes: Seems to work and passes tests.
+Might look more into it after I finish the final